brianamorganbooks/RockPaperPython/README.md

 # RockPaperPython
 My first python project!
-This Rock, Paper, Scissors game is best out of 3 rounds.
+This rock, paper, scissors game is best out of 3 rounds.
 Supports two CPU modes, random and "smart".
 Tested with python 3.7